lamyj/odil/documentation/installation/linux.rst

 This will install the main command-line application as well as the C++ library and the Python wrappers.

-If your distribution has no pre-compiled package available, you can compile it from source.
+If your distribution has no pre-compiled package available, you can compile it from source; refer to the :doc:`generic install instructions <index>` for minimum required versions.

 Install dependencies
 --------------------